 Ease of Filling

-Another minor drawback is that the Nano hydration system does not include quick release tubing, meaning you'll need to either remove the entire tubing system to refill the bladder or attempt to refill the bladder while still attached to the pack.
-We found this a minor inconvenience though since the tubing routing is easy to manipulate.
-If you're interested in a higher end system with convenient quick release tubing, check out the Syncro 12 or Duthie A.M.
-10.
+Another minor drawback is that the Nano's hydration system does not include quick-release drinking hose, meaning you'll need to either remove the entire drinking hose system to refill the bladder or attempt to refill the bladder while it's still attached to the pack.
+We found this to be only a minor inconvenience though since the hose routing is easy to manipulate through the pack.

-The 3D Hydro bladder in the Nano 18 was simple to fill in the kitchen sink, but the circular opening may be challenging under more difficult circumstances.
+The 3D Hydro bladder in the Nano 18 is simple to fill in the kitchen sink, but the circular opening may be challenging under more difficult circumstances.

-One great design feature that made refilling the bladder more efficient is its separate and easily accessible storage pocket.
-By simply unzipping the oversized pocket, unhooking the bladder, and freeing the drinking tube from the adjacent opening, you're ready to fill 'er up.
-Replacing the refilled bladder in the same location was similarly efficient.
+One great design feature that makes refilling the bladder much more efficient is its completely separate and easily accessible storage pocket.
+By simply unzipping the oversized pocket, unhooking the bladder, and freeing the drinking hose from the adjacent opening, you're ready to fill 'er up.
+Replacing the refilled bladder in the same location is similarly efficient.

-Though it lacks quick release tubing, the separate bladder pocket with a generous opening helped simplify removal of the bladder.
+Though it lacks a quick-release drinking hose, the separate bladder pocket with a generous opening helps simplify removal of the bladder.

-The Nano 18 landed among the upper portion of the lineup in our comfort rankings, coming equipped with nicely padded shoulder straps and a back panel that hugged our body when fully loaded.
-This cushioning design is very similar to what we found on the Osprey Skarab 18.
+The Nano 18 lands among the upper portion of the lineup in our comfort rankings, coming equipped with comfortably-padded shoulder straps and a back panel that nicely hugged our body when fully loaded.

-The drawback to the cushy support provided by the Nano is that the breathability of the back panel is lacking.
+The drawback to the cushy support provided by the Nano is that the back panel is lacking in breathability.
 While it certainly gave us a comfortable hug, it did so a little too closely without much ventilation, leading to a hot and sweaty back after extended use.
-Another minor drawback is that the waist belt consists of simple webbing straps, which weren't as comfortable under heavier loads as models with more substantial hip padding, like the like the Hydro Flask Journey Series 10L or the Editors' Choice Award winner Platypus Duthie A.M.
-10. Since both those models have list prices double that of the Gregory Nano, we think that might be a fair tradeoff if you're looking to save some money.
+Another minor drawback is that the hip belt consists of simple webbing straps, which weren't as comfortable under heavier loads as models with more substantial hip belt padding.
+However, competitor models with fancier hip belts typically have list prices almost double that of the Gregory Nano, so we think that this might be a fair tradeoff if you're looking to save some money.

-While the padded back panel and shoulder straps were quite comfortable, there isn't much ventilation, and the waist belt isn't very supportive.
+While the padded back panel and shoulder straps are quite comfortable, there isn't much ventilation, and the waist belt isn't very supportive.

-With 18 liters of storage space, the Nano 18 H2O ties with two other models as the largest pack with tested in this category.
-Of these three 18-liter models we tested, the Nano had our favorite storage design, with a large main compartment with drawstring closure, a separate hydration bladder sleeve, and two external zippered pockets.
-We like the simplicity and convenience of this design and appreciate how it balanced bulky item storage and smaller item organization.
+With 18 liters of storage space, the Nano 18 H2O is among the largest packs we've tested in this category.
+Of the handful of larger volume hydration pack models in our lineup, the Nano has our favorite storage design, with a large main compartment with drawstring closure, a separate hydration bladder sleeve, and two external zippered pockets.
+We like the simplicity and convenience of this design and appreciate how it balances bulky item storage and smaller item organization.

-While the sizeable overall storage volume is convenient, the Nano does lack some of the organizational features for smaller pieces of gear, like what we found on our top-rated Osprey Syncro 12 or our Editors' Choice Platypus Duthie A.M.
-10. If you don't need quite so much organization, and just want a way to keep your bulky items separate from your keys, wallet, and phone, we think the Nano 18 H2O can do the job admirably.
-For longer excursions, the Nano even has an additional external water bottle sleeve, and a handful of tie-down loops.
+While the sizeable overall storage volume is convenient, the Nano does lack some of the organizational features for smaller pieces of gear, like what is found on some pricier fully-featured packs.
+If you don't need quite so much organization, and just want a way to keep your bulky items separate from your keys, wallet, and phone, we think the Nano 18 H2O can do the job admirably.
+For longer excursions, the Nano even has an additional external water bottle sleeve and a handful of tie-down loops.

-At a measured 1 lb 9.5 oz, the Nano 18 H20 lands in the middle of our test packs when it comes to weight, but ties with the Osprey Skarab 18 as the lightest full backpacks in this category.
-While there are certainly some lighter offerings in the lineup, like our lumbar style packs or the lightweight CamelBak Rogue and svelte Camelbak Classic, none of these other models offer the same storage or comfort provided by the Nano.
+At a measured 1 lb 9.5 oz, the Nano 18 H20 lands in the middle of our test lineup when it comes to weight, but is one of the lightest higher volume backpacks in this category.
+While there are certainly some lighter offerings in the lineup like the ultra-light minimalist designs, none of these other models offer the same storage or comfort provided by the Nano.

-Conversely, while some other packs have more luxurious features like the insulated Hydro Flask Journey Series 10L or have heftier frames like the Deuter Compact EXP 12, those features certainly come at a weight premium.
+Conversely, while some other packs have more luxurious features like built-in insulation or padded storage compartments, those features certainly come at a weight premium.
 For a great balance performance and weight, the Gregory Nano is tough to beat.